Stackato-Apps/sendgrid-django-demo/README.md

 ## Deploying to Stackato

-To push this application to Stackato, target the API endpoint (e.g. api.stacka.to) then run:
+To run this application on Stackato, target and authenticate with the API endpoint with the 'stackato' client.
+For example:

+    stackato target api.stacka.to
+    stackato login youremail@example.com

+Then push the application to Stackato:

     stackato push -n